feeling rebloggy

 Point #1: Sexism in the Civil Rights Movement did not exist in a vacuum.

-"The sexism that was present in the Civil Rights Movement was a continuation of oppressive mentality that existed in the larger U.S. culture, which was and is a white, male-dominated culture." --> Correction: While the preceding statement is true enough, it is also true that sexism in Africa predates white people.
+"The sexism that was present in the Civil Rights Movement was a continuation of oppressive mentality that existed in the larger U.S. culture, which was and is a white, male-dominated culture." --> A Correction: While the preceding statement is true enough, it is also true that sexism in Africa predates white people.
 And sexism survives, to this day, in African cultures that barely experienced any white colonialism.

 Black women do travel here from Africa.
 And they have mouths to tell the real story.
 Let's keep it real folks.